jaysylvester/citizen/README.md

       // Get the article content
       var article = app.models.article.getArticle(params.url.article, params.url.page);

-      // Emit the 'ready' event and pass any objects you want added to the view
+      // Use the /patterns/views/article/edit.jade view for this action (more on
-      // context via the content object.
-Use the /patterns/views/article/edit.jade
+      // alternate views in later sections).
-      // view for this action (more on alternate views in later sections). emitter.emit('ready', {
+      emitter.emit('ready', {
         content: {
           article: article